 Is it safe to travel to Turkey?
 Foreign Office warning over nearby conflicts

+Is it safe to travel to Turkey?
+Foreign Office advice amid US strikes on Iran

 The latest travel advice for Turkey amid missile attacks in the Middle East

-As tensions escalate in the Middle East, concerns have risen surrounding the safety of travel to countries neighbouring Israel and Iran – including holiday hotspot Turkey.
+Concerns have risen surrounding the safety of travel to countries neighbouring Israel and Iran, such as popular holiday hotspots like Turkey, as tensions continue to escalate in the Middle East.

 The Foreign Office (FCDO) considers Turkey’s main tourist areas generally safe to travel to, but regional travel guidance has been issued to reflect ongoing hostilities.